wp-plugins/zedity/readme.txt

 **Q: Can I see any live content created with Zedity?**
 A: Sure.
 For example, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.

-**Q: Is Zedity available only for WordPress?**
+**Q: Is there a Premium version  of Zedity Plugin for WordPress?**
-A: Not really.
-For example, Zedity is also available as a JavaScript Library.
-For an up-to-date list of supported platforms and versions please visit the [Zedity site](http://zedity.com).
+A: Yes, it is currently under development and will be available soon.
+You can find the features it will include and subscribe to get notified as soon as the [Premium Version](http://zedity.com/plugin/wp) will be ready.

 == Screenshots ==